French Toast Waffles

 • Slice bread into thick slices about an inch thick.

-• Whisk milk, eggs, cinnamon, and sugar together.
+• Whisk milk, eggs, cinnamon, and sugar together in a medium bowl or shallow dish.

-• Dunk each slice of bread into mixture and turn the bread to coat.
+• Dunk each piece of bread into mixture and turn the bread to coat.
+Allow the egg mixture soak into the bread slightly.

 Notes

-The calories shown are based on the recipe making about 10 slices of bread, with 1 serving being 1 waffle.
-Since different brands of ingredients have different nutritional information, the calories shown are just an estimate. **We are not dietitians and recommend you seek a nutritionist for exact nutritional information.**
+• The calories shown are based on the recipe making 10 waffles, with 1 serving being 1 waffle.
+Since different brands of ingredients have different nutritional information, the calories shown are just an estimate. **We are not dietitians and recommend you seek a nutritionist for exact nutritional information. **

 Nutrition